UN Resolution for International Day of Hope

 Watch Ambassador Tito address the United Nations for why this resolution is critical.

-As Ambassador Tito mentioned, there were 161 countries in support, four abstaining (India, Paraguay, Peru, and Türkiye), and one single vote against it (the United States).
+As Ambassador Tito mentioned, 161 countries supported it, four abstained (India, Paraguay, Peru, and Türkiye), and one single country voted against it (the United States).

-We are also immensely grateful to the organizations and advocates who have supported this movement.
-We need all hands on deck for hope.
-So sign up for the newsletter, mark your calendars for July 12th, measure your hope, and sign up for the Five-Day Challenge to get ready to make this day the biggest day of all.
+We are immensely grateful to the organizations and advocates who have supported this movement.
+We need all hands on deck for Hope.
+So sign up for the newsletter, mark your calendars for July 12, measure your Hope, and prepare to start activating Hope in your community today.